kiitdev/kiit-site/docs/foundations/kiit-result.md

 ### Goals

 kiit-result's `Result<T, E>` exists so a caller knows the kind of success or failure, not just whether one happened.
-A `status` rides on both branches, not just `Failure`, closing a gap that `null` and thrown exceptions both leave unfilled: neither can say why something failed, or that it succeeded but was excluded, say, because of a duplicate.
+A `status` rides on both branches, not just `Failure`, closing a gap that `null` and thrown exceptions both leave unfilled: neither can say why something failed, or distinguish a completed success from an acceptable exclusion such as a duplicate.

 `Outcome<T>`, `Try<T>`, `Option<T>`, and `Validated<T>` are simply aliases on this one type, ensuring a consistent approach.
 Each just sets the error shape for its respective use case.